JHiltbrand/HCAL_Trigger_Study/README.md

 # HCAL Pulse Filter Study

-This is a repository of scripts for extracting pulse filter weights, applying them and making plots of end results.
+This is a repository of scripts for extracting pulse filter weights, applying the weights and reconstructing trigger primitives, and making plots of end results.
 Several steps are outlined below to go from generating special PU-mixed files to extracting weights to applying the weights.

 DISCLAIMER: Any file paths implicitly assumed are customized for the author and will not work out-of-the-box.